euphorie/osha.oiradoc/docs/manuals/editor2.rst

 If the integrated action plan feature is used for a tool, the the elements described under ‘Action plan’ will appear under the identification and evaluation of each risk.

 **Important**: the feature "integrated action plan" can be turned on or off for existing tools.
-Even if data was collected as your users are already working on that tool, the data does not get lost.
+All data that users working with this tool have entered will be kept.
 It is only displayed in a different way regarding the selected option.

 .. _reworking-oira-tool: